 Staining bare wood can alter the wood's color and bring out the beauty of the wood's grain pattern.
 Staining works by seeping into porous surfaces, latching on to the wood and dyeing the surface of the object.
 A stain is typically applied one coat at a time, but subsequent coats penetrate less and less as the pores in the wood become saturated with stain.
 Unstained wood is often sealed with a polyurethane finish or another sort of topcoat, and in this case, you can't stain the wood, but you can use a colored coating to change the color of the wood.

 Staining Unfinished Wood

-Apply the stain with a paintbrush, sponge or rag, making sure to stain with the wood grain as well as against it.
-The goal is to get an even, rich tone across the entire object.
+Apply the stain with a paintbrush, sponge or rag, making sure to brush or rub with the wood grain rather than across it.
+The goal is to get an even, rich tone across the entire surface.
 Mop up any excess stain that pools in the corners or on the edges of the object.
 For a deep stain, leave the stain on the wood for 5 to 10 minutes before wiping it off with a cloth.
 For a lighter stain, wipe the surface immediately after application.

 Allow the stain to dry for 24 hours before applying the topcoat of your choice.
 This protects the stain from wear and also adds an attractive sheen to the object.
 Popular finishes include clear lacquers, polyurethane and polycrylic finishes.

 If the object you're hoping to stain has been sealed with a topcoat, you won't be able to restain it, but you can go over it with a coating or a colored stain blend.
 As an alternative, you could color the wood with an oil-based paint, but the opacity of the oil-based paints can hide the grains.